 Because multiple sources report death information for the same patient, one patient may have several reported dates.
-Patient date of death is derived from multiple sources for both DFC and ESRD QIP, using a prioritized hierarchy.
+Patient date of death is derived from multiple sources for DFC using a prioritized hierarchy.

 For DFC, the death date is based on the hierarchy order below, with lower numbers having a higher priority: